colak/txp-media-shortcode/README.md

 		<p class="accept"><a rel="nofollow" href="?My_Site_youtube_cookie=yes#m_zlZTghhCuxg">View it here</a></p>
 	</div>

-For those who wish not to include an image before the cookie acceptance use
+If an image is not desired before the cookie acceptance use

 `<txp::media from="yt" media="zlZTghhCuxg" title="Delivery for Mr. Assange" 0 />`